Coherence Filters

 Two examples make the partition concrete.
 Redundancy in encoding: suppose the semantic filter ignores every second bit.
 Then \(0101\ldots\) and \(0001\ldots\) map to the same trajectory; they are the same world written twice.
 Quantum histories: imagine a qubit measured repeatedly in the Z basis, where some outcomes are decohered away.
 Distinct bitstrings differing only in the decohered positions map to the same physical trajectory — many microscopically distinct records, one branch.
 This is the same identification that individuates worlds in the Quantum Branching Universe (QBU): a branch is never a single microhistory but a class of them, bundled by what the dynamics treats as equivalent.

 How much structure survives the quotient depends on the shape of \(S\).
-If \(S\) is one-to-one, every coherent string corresponds to a unique trajectory — the string is the trajectory.
-If \(S\) is many-to-one, strings collapse into classes; detail is lost and only the quotient structure remains.
-One-to-many is the case to avoid: a single string corresponding to multiple worlds would abandon determinism at the semantic level, and every formalization worth having declines that trade.
+If \(S\) is one-to-one, every accepted string corresponds to a unique trajectory.
+If \(S\) is many-to-one, strings collapse into classes.
+A one-to-many relation is also mathematically available and may represent an underdetermined or stochastic interpretation; using a function rules that case out by definition.